-Although voxel-based dosimetry promises information about the dose absorbed in any organ at risk on a suborgan or even voxel level, the resulting dose distributions were, in our simple setup of a 2-compartment kidney phantom containing activity in a 5:1 ratio (cortex:medulla), found to be strongly affected by the SPECT reconstruction algorithm and the chosen reconstruction parameters such as iterations, subsets, and Gaussian postfiltering.
-For most short-range theranostic β -emitters such as ^{177}Lu , most of the dose is deposited directly at the origin of the disintegration.
-Consequently, SPECT/CT imaging and reconstruction deficiencies might directly translate into unrealistic absorbed dose distributions, thus bringing into question the reliability of SPECT/CT-based voxel-level dosimetry.
-Instead, the SPECT/CT reconstructions should be adequately corrected (e.g., by partial-volume corrections) to ensure an accurate quantification of the underlying activity and, therefore, absorbed dose, in a VOI of the expected object size (e.g., organs, organ substructures, lesions, or voxels).
+Although voxel-based dosimetry promises information about the dose absorbed in any organ-at-risk on a sub-organ or even voxel level, the resulting dose distributions were, in our simple set-up of a 2-compartment kidney phantom containing activity in a 5:1 ratio (cortex:medulla), found to be strongly affected by the SPECT reconstruction algorithm and the chosen reconstruction parameters such as iterations, subsets, and Gaussian post-filtering.
+For most short-range theranostic beta emitters such as Lu, the dose is mostly deposited directly at the origin of the disintegration.
+Consequently, SPECT/CT imaging and reconstruction deficiencies might directly translate into unrealistic absorbed dose distributions, thus questioning the reliability of SPECT/CT-based voxel-based dosimetry.
+Instead, the SPECT/CT reconstructions should be adequately corrected (e.g. by partial-volume corrections) to ensure an accurate quantification of the underlying activity and, therefore, absorbed dose, in a volume-of-interest of the expected object size (e.g. organs, organ sub-structures, lesions or voxels).